rpucella/rpucella.github.io/courses/focs-fa23/homeworks/4/__src/index.md

 - When you're ready to submit, log into our <a href="https://chat.rpucella.net">class chat</a>
 and click <b>Submit File</b> in the profile menu (your initials in the upper right corner).

+***

+**Update** 10/19:

+- Fixed parameter names of the delta functions in the provided TMs to reflect the fact that the first argument is the state and the second argument is the symbol
+- Fixed 3(D) to account for default value

 * * *